KxSystems/docs/docs/wp/multi-partitioned-dbs/index.md

 concurrently, potentially reducing the time required to load data from flat files or persist it from memory.
-Secondly, when running queries against the database, data from multiple partitions can be read in parallel using slave threads.
+Secondly, when running queries against the database, data from multiple partitions can be read in parallel using secondary threads.
 In the same way as queries on a database with a single partition per date can read data for multiple days in parallel, now data for the same date can be read in parallel.
 A third advantage related to database maintenance is that since the size of